-English as a Second Language (ESL)
+English Language Acquisition (ELA)

-English as a Second Language is a course designed for English language learners who desire to speak, read, and write the English language in order to get a job or go to college.
-Students develop college and career readiness skills, including technology, civics and workplace skills through reading, writing, listening and speaking experiences.
+ELA courses are for English language learners who want to develop their English skills in order to continue their education.
+Students build college and career readiness skills, including technology, civics and workplace skills through reading, writing, listening and speaking experiences.